aaacrophobia/edx-documentation/en_us/install_operations/source/ecommerce/internationalization.rst

 #.
 Language prefix is not enabled by default for the ecommerce application.
 #.
 LANGUAGE_SESSION_KEY is not used.
 #.
 LANGUAGE_COOKIE_NAME is used to negotiate language.
 A user's language is set in their account settings in edx-platform which sets the language cookie.
-The language cookie name should be the same cookie name set by edx-platform.
+The language cookie name that is set for the Ecommerce language should be the same as the language cookie name set in the edx-platform repo.
 This can be configured in ``ecommerce/settings/base.py``.

     ..  code-block:: python